 - Tap the baking tray onto the kitchen counter a few times to release any air bubbles then pop air bubbles out using a toothpick

-- Rest the macarons on room temp for about 25-40 minutes depending on your kitchen temperature and humidy.
-Test by gently touching the macarons, it should feel dry on the touch and proper skin should form on the surface of them
+- Rest the macarons at room temp for about 25-40 minutes depending on your kitchen temperature and humidity.
+Test by gently touching the macarons, they should feel dry on the touch and proper skin should form on the surface of them

-- Pre-heat oven while macarons are drying.
-I recommend to bake the macarons 155C / 311F but I pre-heat my oven +20C / 68F more as when I open the oven door, the temp drops.
+- Pre-heat the oven while macarons are drying.
+I recommend baking the macarons 155C / 311F but I pre-heat my oven +20C / 68F more as when I open the oven door, the temp drops.
 Make sure you use a Digital oven thermometer to check your real oven temp

 - Bake the macarons for 14-15 minutes, adjust if necessary to your oven